withastro/docs/src/pages/en/guides/debugging.md

 description: Need help?
 Stuck on something?
 We've got you covered.
 ---

-Astro provides several different tools to help you troubleshoot and debug your code easier and faster.
+Astro provides several different tools to help you troubleshoot and debug your code.

 ## Common Error Messages